18F/18f.gsa.gov/content/posts/2024-10-08-18f-year-of-launches.md

 - 18F
 excerpt: "Over the past year, 18F has helped amazing partner agencies launch new software products to better serve their users.

-Here are six of the launches that 18F has supported this year."
+Here are six launches that 18F has supported this year."
 image: /assets/blog/year-of-launches/header.png
 image_alt: "An image of six rocket ships launching into space"
 # tags: